cksachdev/hotornot/README.md

 If you don't know how to start the mongodb locally don't worry Please refer a link below for your reference [https://docs.mongodb.com/v3.2/administration/install-community/](https://docs.mongodb.com/v3.2/administration/install-community/)

+And Install mongodb compass (MongoDB Compass is the GUI for MongoDB.
+Compass allows you to analyze and understand the contents of your data without formal knowledge of MongoDB query)

 #### Step 4: Set the database path
 ```
 // dbConnection.js